-CONCORD CONOx Abatement Systems are custom engineered NOx and CO abatement system in one modular package.
-The CONCORD is a unique abatement device designed as a combined selective catalytic reduction (SCR) NOx abatement system and CO abatement System in one convenient and integrated package.
+The CONCORD CONOx is a unique abatement device designed as a combined (SCR) selective catalytic reduction NOx abatement system with add-on control for CO or other VOCs in one convenient and integrated package.

 CPI designs and manufactures a custom NOx Abatement System in one modular package.
 The CONCORD CONOx System is a combined Selective Catalytic Reduction (SCR) system with add-on control for CO or other VOC's in one modular package.
 The CONCORD CONOx System can be economically applied to many industrial and chemical processes where NOx emissions and other pollutants are of concern.